-The 2008 farm bill requires regulations to prohibit imports for resale of dogs unless they are at least six months of age, in good health, and have all necessary vaccinations, with exemptions for research, veterinary treatment, or imports into Hawaii from certain countries.
-Another section (Section 14214) increases the maximum penalty for a general violation of the act from the current \$2,500 to \$10,000 for each violation.
+The 2008 farm bill also requires regulations to prohibit importation for resale of dogs unless they are at least six months of age, in good health, and have all necessary vaccinations, with exemptions for research, veterinary treatment, or imports into Hawaii from certain countries.
+Another section (§14214) increases the maximum penalty for a general violation of the act from the current \$2,500 to \$10,000 for each violation.
+APHIS published in the Federal Register on September 1, 2011, their intention to implement these regulations.
+The regulations would require that live dogs imported in the Unites States for resale, research, or veterinary treatment be accompanied by an import permit issued by APHIS.
+The final rule has not been published as of August 2012.